California Dream Act

 The passage of California Assembly Bill 540 established an exemption from non-resident tuition for certain out-of-state students and undocumented students.
 Students meeting AB 540 requirements may qualify for state and institutional aid.

 Students must complete and submit the AB 540 Affidavit [pdf] (California Non-Resident Tuition Exemption Request form) in order to begin the review of eligibility.
-The form is submitted to the Office of the Registrar[BROKEN LINK].
+The form is submitted to the Office of the Registrar.
 Students should also routinely view their MySJSU for any additional paperwork needed to complete their application.

 California Dream Act and DACA

-A joint press release from the California Department of Education (CDE) and the California Student Aid Commission has emphasized the difference between the California Dream Act Application (CDAA) and the Deferred Action for Childhood Arrivals (DACA) program, while reassuring Dreamers they are still able to receive financial aid.
+A joint press release from the California Department of Education (CDE) and the California Student Aid Commission has emphasized the difference between the California Dream Act Application (CADAA) and the Deferred Action for Childhood Arrivals (DACA) program, while reassuring Dreamers they are still able to receive financial aid.

 The letter explained that the California Dream Act is a state law, separate and distinct from the federal DACA program.
 Regardless of what happens at federal level, state financial aid for Dreamers remains legal in California.
 The letter also highlighted: